Comprehensive thylacine information, provided as a free public awareness campaign.

 What should I do if I obtain a clear thylacine photograph or other evidence?

 Take it to Professor Barry Brook at the University of Tasmania – he will know what to do with it in a respectful manner.
 Barry Brook is best qualified to help begin the process of possible thylacine recovery.
-If you want to be part of a merry circus, then hand it to a newspaper, PWS, or the Hobart Museum.
-If you are juvenile enough to hoax evidence, then it will go nowhere, and remember that will make it harder for actual evidence to be accepted in the future.

 What is Tigerman's "massive" second book, and when will it be released?